MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 In Visual Studio, folding is defined either indentation-based, or defined by contributed folding range providers:

 - Indentation-based folding with markers: If no folding range provider is available for the given language, indentation-based folding is used.
-A folding region starts when a line has a smaller indent than one or more following lines, and ends when there is a line with the same or smaller indent.
+A folding region starts when a line has a smaller indent than one or more following lines, and ends when there's a line with the same or smaller indent.
 Empty lines are ignored.
 Additionally, the language configuration can define start and end markers.
-These are defined as `start` and `end` regexes in `folding.markers`.
+These markers are defined as `start` and `end` regexes in `folding.markers`.
 When matching lines are found, a folding range inside the pair is created.
 Folding markers must be non-empty and typically look like `//#region` and `//#endregion`.

 The following JSON creates folding markers for `//#region` and `//#endregion`.